Spring Cleaning Tips - Spring Moving

 Using a spray bottle, create a 50/50 blend of vinegar and water, add it to the glass and gently clean it; dry the glass with some newspaper when you’ve finished.
 You could also try adding some essential oils and using the same blend of vinegar and water to clean windows.

-When used in the bathroom, baking soda is an effective cleaner and it helps to neutralize odors.
+When used in the bathroom, baking soda is an effective cleaner and it helps to neutralize odours.
 For a fresher smell and brighter look, add some baking soda to the toilet bowl, pour on a small amount of vinegar and then remove with a toilet brush – Important: only use this combination if you haven’t used a commercially brought product to avoid toxicity issues.

 For added freshness, use some essential oils and add these to the blend.
 Alternatively, a mix of one-part lemon juice combined with two parts borax will make a good cleaner.